Burial vs. Cremation vs. Donation: Which is right for you?

 Burial best fits families wanting a traditional viewing or funeral service.
 The body is typically embalmed for preservation, placed in a casket, and then a cemetery plot.
 A newer and less traditional approach is Green Burials, an eco-friendly biodegradable casket option, that is generally less expensive.
 Average cost is usually $9,000-$10,000.

-Cremation has grown to be the most common end-of-life choice, offering a variety of options for final disposition.
-The body is reduced to fine particles known as cremated remains.
-Remains are placed in an urn, interred in a tomb or mausoleum, or scattered over a favorite place.
-If direct cremation is chosen, using a cremation service versus a traditional funeral home can help to reduce costs.
+Cremation is one of the most common choices offering a variety of options for final disposition.
+The body is reduced to fine particles known as cremated remains, placed in an urn, interred in a tomb or scattered over a favorite place.
+If direct cremation is chosen, using a cremation service versus a traditional funeral home can help reduce costs.
 Usually $1,100-$3,700.

 Donation To Science